-Mr Freeman said that an independent report by NIWA was already underway, in agreement with the regional council.
+Mr Freeman said an independent report by Niwa was under way, in agreement with the regional council.

-This started two weeks ago, and council staff were asked to come back to councillors with a report on this review at a workshop in two weeks time.
+This started two weeks ago, and council staff were asked to come back to councillors with a report on this review at a workshop in two weeks.

 Meanwhile, Mr Freeman said the council had taken legal advice on the regional council's prosecution and expected to get the papers on the case either today or Monday.